top of page

 Single Shot & Processing of the Cocoon Nebula

-Below you can see a 3-minute single shot of IC 5146 with both our DSLR camera (left) and the QHY128C OSC camera (right).
+Below you can see a single shot of IC 5146 with our DSLR camera (left), the OSC camera (center) and the monochrome camera (right).
 It does not look really great at first sight, but stacking makes a huge difference here!
 You can also clearly see the dark dust lanes, which can help you frame the nebula to your liking.

-As for the processing, we used the same workflow we always used, which can be found HERE.
+As for the processing, we used the same workflow we always use for nebulae, which can be found HERE.

 Final Thoughts